Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 1. Broader Pre-Owned Supply Increased (Normalization)

-Market intelligence throughout 2024 recorded significant expansion in business jet inventory.
-Industry reports noted substantial inventory growth during 2024, including seasonal peaks and year-end levels exceeding the start of the year.
+Market intelligence throughout 2024 recorded significant expansion in business jet inventory, including seasonal peaks and year-end levels exceeding the start of the year.
 This shift fundamentally changes buyer psychology: increased choice enables more technical evaluation and reduces purchase urgency.

 2. Large-Cabin Behavior Differs from Light/Mid-Size Segments